 Types of Gifts

-Unless restricted for specific use, gifts of cash will go to the Annual Fund or Endowment, depending on the amount of the gift.
+Unless restricted for specific use, gifts of cash will be allocated to the Endowment, operating funds, or a capital account, depending on the size of the gift and the Library’s current needs.

 Books and Audio/Visual Materials